skroutz/developer.skroutz.gr/content/guides/authentication.md

 Make sure you have obtained a valid set of `client_id`, `client_secret`.
 To get one <a href="mailto:api@skroutz.gr">contact us</a>.

+## Headers

+In the following POST request examples it is silently assumed that `content-type` header is set to `application/x-www-form-urlencoded`.

 ## Application Token
 With an application token you can only access resources not associated to a user.
 Have a look at related [permissions](<%= relative_path_to('/authentication/permissions') %>).